Recoskie/JDasm/docs/Machine.md

 <br />

 Thus Intel uses AMD's 64-bit REX prefix as it is a good system.
-Plus does not affect compatibility to original 16 bit 8086 instruction to 32 bit to 64.
+It does not affect compatibility to the original 16 bit 8086 instruction to 32 bit.

 <br />